ClassicOldSong/Apollo/README.md

 - **Primary display changed to the virtual display after connection.
 I don't want that.**
   - Go to Apps and add one entry without any commands.
 Tick `Always use Virtual Display`, then untick `Set Virtual Display as Default`.
 - **Resolution can't match client side anymore**
   - ***NEVER*** set screen rotation on virtual displays!
-Widecar can handle vertical display normally, there's no need to manually set screen rotatition if you're using [Artemis](https://github.com/ClassicOldSong/moonlight-android) with Widecar.
+Apollo can handle vertical display normally, there's no need to manually set screen rotatition if you're using [Artemis](https://github.com/ClassicOldSong/moonlight-android) with Apollo.
   - If you happen messed up with your monitor config:
     1. Disconnect ALL Artemis/Moonlight sessions
     2. Quit Apollo